Estimated reading time: 5 minutes

 Have you decided how and where you’ll be borrowing money?

-The following are the things you need to consider before borrowing money.
+The following tips are things you should consider before borrowing money.

 How Much Money Are You Borrowing?